 That steady figure is comforting, easy to plan around, and gives you an even base to work off.

-If your hours vary, and your income is not salary-based, this could possibly affect your ability to successfully save.
+If your hours vary, and your income is not salary-based, this could affect your ability to successfully save.

 If your circumstances don’t allow for this, then a good idea might be to organize your finances on the days when you get paid.